 The ISU-152 which in most regards is the same tank you just got out of but with slight improvements to some stats and HP.
 What it receives though is a very smooth stock grind you unlocked the 122m’s previously which allows you to grab the engine/tracks quickly and have a decent gun to begin your grind.
 Skip the BL-9 and go for the BL-10 since that is what makes the ISU-152 feared at tier 8 since with 750 alpha you pose a threat to any tank you come up against.
 Like previous tanks you don’t have good armor, view range, nor top notch accuracy but you have the ability to take tanks out in 1-2 shots.

-The SU-100M1 kicks off the Object 263 tank destroyer line followed by the tier 8 SU-101.
-The SU-100M1 and SU-101 are very similar in that both are terrible.
+The SU-100M1 kicks off the Object 268 Version 4 tank destroyer line followed by the tier 8 SU-101.
+The SU-100M1 and SU-101 are very similar in that both are hard to master.
 Stock wise the SU-100M1 gives you limited options to upgrade.
 The top gun also does not carry over to the SU-101.
-Neither tanks have good enough guns to justify having no gun depression and a rear mounted gun.
-Both tanks are however decently mobile which allows you to re-position.
-Armor is pretty bad and the HP amounts of also very low which makes them very frail.
-Overall both tanks are very brutal to play in both their stock and elite configurations.
+The SU-100M1 is the opposite in that you have several guns at your disposal.
+Both tanks are similar in that they have excellent frontal armor for their tiers.
+Mobility is also high considering the frontal armor.
+The downsides are the poor gun traverse arcs(left/right movement) and also gun depression.

 Object 263 Weak Spots: https://wotguru.com/weak-spot-guide-object-263/